Christine Church | Licensed Therapist | 8+ Years Experience

 About Me:

 Like many therapists, I didn’t just wake up one day and decide, "Hey, I think I’ll help people process trauma for a living!"
 Nope.
 I got here the hard way—by surviving my own.
-By 19, I had already racked up enough trauma for a lifetime: childhood abuse, betrayal, loss, a near-fatal car accident, and some religious baggage for good measure.
-My 20s?
-A highlight reel of bad decisions, toxic relationships, and trying to outrun my pain.
-Spoiler: it didn’t work.
+By 19, I had already racked up enough trauma for a lifetime: childhood abuse, betrayal, loss, a near-fatal car accident, and some spiritual trauma to really place the cherry on the cake.

 Eventually, I stopped running and found myself in a therapist’s office—skeptical, exhausted, and pretty sure nothing could actually help.
 But it did.
 Bit by bit, I untangled the mess, rewired old patterns, and learned that healing wasn’t just possible—it was real.
 Therapy didn’t erase the past, but it gave me the tools to finally move forward.
+And then I experienced the healing power of working with horses.
+The insights I had gathered finally became embodied, and those new beliefs turned into lived experiences.
+I witnessed firsthand how my thoughts, emotions, and patterns shaped the relationship I was building with the horse—and with myself.

 Determined to help others find the same freedom, I pursued a Master’s in Clinical Mental Health from Walden University, interned at Hope Clinic for Women, and worked with Veterans healing from PTSD through equine therapy.
 I specialized in treating eating disorders and trained in trauma-focused approaches like BrainSpotting, Trauma-Informed CBT, Somatic Therapy, and Emotion-Focused Therapy.
 Witnessing the power of equine-assisted therapy, I earned certifications in EAGALA and Natural Lifemanship.